 3. Empathy

-Heavy when they are heavy.
+We feel heavy when they are heavy.

-Happy when they are happy.
+We feel joyful when they are joyful.

-Heartbroken when they are heartbroken
+We feel heartbroken when they are heartbroken.

 Girl smiles and looks at the camera as she reads a letter from her sponsor.
 She's wearing a toque.